The Best Sales Techniques… And Some Of The Least Effective

 5. Using 3D Props

 There are many ways to tell a story.
 But one extremely effective – and underutilized – technique is to use 3D props.
 Props break the pattern of what’s expected – and can make the prospect sit up and pay attention.
 Props make a metaphor or analogy tangible.
-Props create a physical reminder, and can continue selling even when you’ve left the room.
+Props create a physical reminder and can continue selling even when you’ve left the room.

-Selling Techniques that Don’t Work
+Five Sales Techniques that Don’t Work

 1. Selling Benefits

 Everyone knows you need to sell benefits not features, right?
 Well, no. If you start your customer conversation with benefits, you’re jumping the gun when it comes to how most prospects are looking at their first interactions with you and your company.
 Remember that 20 to 60 percent of pipeline deals are lost to the status quo.
 That means that you need to establish a buying vision – the case for why the prospect needs to change – before your solution’s benefits will resonate.
 That means you need to effectively challenge the status quo and show how the prospect’s world can change for the better (see Selling Techniques that Work #1).

 When you position yourself against your competitors, you’re competing in a vendor bake-off.
 It’s a “spec war” and you might gain the upper hand with one feature, but then the competition meets your feature and raises another.
 In the process, you and your competition are often having a very similar dialogue with the prospect, leading to the dreaded “no decision.”
 Instead of talking to the prospect about “why us,” focus instead on challenging the status quo by getting the prospect to think about “why change” and “why now,” and demonstrate the truly unique value of your solution (see Selling Techniques That Work #2).